Going to university is an adventure full of new experiences, responsibilities — and no shortage of heavy, big and expensive textbooks.

 Rent textbooks to save money

-Many online platforms offer textbook rental services, allowing you to access the required books for a specific duration, usually a semester.
+If you just can’t get your hands on the textbooks you need from your university library, many online platforms offer textbook rental services, allowing you to access the required books for a specific duration, usually a semester.

 Choosing to rent also saves you space as you don’t have to worry about storing it after your semester ends.

 Platforms like Chegg, Amazon Textbook Rental, and even campus bookstores often provide textbook rental options.
+Besides that, you can also explore secondhand bookstores, either online or locally.

 These stores often carry used textbooks at discounted prices, providing an affordable alternative to purchasing new editions.

-Many students sell their used textbooks after completing a course so you can buy them and save some money.
+Many students sell their used textbooks after completing a course so that you can buy them and save some money.
 Again, it’s important to remember to check if it’s the correct edition.

-6 best free textbook websites for students in 2024
+6 best free textbook websites for students

 Saylor Academy